 Now is the time to make those fixes that you muse over but never got around to doing.
 Replace broken glass in the windows, give all your glass and mirrors a proper cleaning, and make sure your appliances are up to snuff.
 This includes any faucets in your home.
 Problems with the water pressure?
-Water not coming out right?
+Is water not coming out right?
 Puddles beneath the washing machine?
 Check everything out and get any issues solved.
 Many of these problems are simple repairs that you can do yourself without any financial investment.

 7. Go over your property for sinkholes and other outdoor threats.

 Cut back any trees that are hanging over your roof.
 If it rains and there are deep puddles of water, check for sinkholes or damage to the septic tank (if applicable).
 Fix any damage to the fences.
 Fill any holes made by interloping wild animals.
 These are easy things to see and easy problems to solve.

 Ready to sell your home?
 Listing with a Clever Partner Agent who is reliable and knows the business while saving you money.
 Enjoy a flat commission rate of $3,000 or 1% if your home is over $350,000 and the reassurance that your home is being treated right without sacrificing an arm and a leg.

 Sell or Buy a Home with Clever and Save Thousands!